Skydive Flights and Bookings Are Suspended

 The Club is accustomed to proper regulatory oversight by the relevant aviation authority.

 The Club has a long and demonstrated history of satisfactory regulatory compliance.

 Between 2007 and 2014 the IAA continuously approved the safety checklists, risk assessments and procedures for aircraft flights which the Club continue to adhere to and which we have improved.

-The Club safety checks and assessments have proven to be extremely robust and effective.
+The Club safety checks and assessments have proven, in practice, to be extremely robust and effective.

 The Club has never had any aircraft accidents involving skydiving or any other type of flying.

 The Club has never been found by the IAA to be non-compliant during or following audits which were lawfully conducted - the last one was conducted in 2014.

 The Club has maintained its exceptional record of safety despite the IAA having de-regulated oversight of sport skydiving in Ireland since 2015.

 The Club aircraft have always been fully certified, insured and airworthy.

 The Club has the best safety record of any parachute club in Ireland since the sport started here in 1956.